mijolabs/storytelr-demo/README.md

 # Storytelr DEMO

 I had fun working on this and welcome your questions and comments.
-Please don't hesitate to ping me if there is something I misunderstood regarding the task and I will gladly rectify it.
+Please don't hesitate to ping me if there's any part of the task instructions that I may have misunderstood and I will gladly rectify it.

 > The goal is to design and build a RESTful API to serve as the backend for a message sharing system.
 > It should support the following features: